amandakoka/milestone-two/README.md

 - Upon entering the website, users are greeted with a welcome message and a "Start Quiz" button.
 - Clicking the "Start Quiz" button leads users to the actual quiz, where there's a series of flag images to identify.
 - The layout prioritizes ease of navigation, allowing users to focus on the challenge of guessing flags.
+- There are 10 questions for users to have a go at with 4 buttons to choose from.
+- Once the user choses and answer they find out if they got it correct and a next button appears to go onto the next question.
+- When the user finishes the quiz a score page appears with their score and a play again button appears so users can play again.
+The flags chaneg order each time the quiz is played.
 2. Contact us page(where users can contact with any concerns/questions)
 - A separate "Contact Us" page is available for users to reach out with concerns or questions located in the footer.
 - The contact form enables easy communication and provides users with a platform to leave feedback.
+- The user has to fill out all sections to send an email successfully.
+The send button changes text and "message sent successfully" appears when the email has been sent.
+- There is also a "return to game" button so users can go back to the quiz.

 ## Wireframes
 * [Home page](documentation/wireframes/wireframe.png)